-C.4.3 Supervision of Relatives
+C.4.3.
+Supervision of

-Definitions:
+Relatives Definitions:

-Relative: includes the spouse, child, grandchild, parent, sister, brother, aunt, uncle, niece, nephew, grandparent, son-in-law, daughter-in-law, sister-in-law, brother-in-law, mother-in-law, or a person in loco parentis.
+Relative: includes the spouse, child, grandchild, parent, sister, brother, aunt, uncle, niece, nephew, grandparent, son-in-law, daughter-in-law, sister-in-law, brother-in-law, mother-in-law, father-in-law, or a person in loco parentis.